46 Delicious Halloween Desserts and Treats That Will Have Everyone Howling for More

 A velvety cream cheese frosting is sandwiched between two soft and chewy pumpkin cookies in this version of the classic chocolate and vanilla whoopie pie.
 Plan ahead and make the cookies up to three days in advance.
 Then, whip the filling and assemble sandwiches no more than two hours before serving.

 Vanilla Mango Ice Cream Cake

-Bride of Frankenstein Cupcakes
+Bride of Frankenstein's Monster Cupcakes

-These decadent chocolate cupcakes are topped with fluffy green marshmallow frosting and two distinct faces—Frankenstein and his bride—that are almost too cute to eat.
+These decadent chocolate cupcakes are topped with fluffy green marshmallow frosting and two distinct faces—Frankenstein's monster and his bride—that are almost too cute to eat.
 Enlist the kids to help craft the faces, which are made from artfully arranged shoestring licorice, pretzel sticks, black sanding sugar, black sprinkles, and yellow candy dots.

 Pumpkin Oranges With Granita

 To make this party-worthy dessert, combine fresh orange juice and sugar in a baking dish and freeze until solid, approximately 2 to 3 hours.
-Scrape the frozen juice with a fork to create small flakes, and place in the shell of a navel orange that has been carefully carved to look like a jack-o-lantern.
+Scrape the frozen juice with a fork to create small flakes, and place in the shell of a navel orange that has been carefully carved to look like a jack-o'-lantern.

 Candy Corn Popsicle

 This tiered popsicle, which features layers of coconut, pineapple, and mango juices, looks just like its super-sweet inspiration—candy corn.
 If you can't find mango juice, you can substitute blood orange juice instead and leave out the red food coloring.
 Keep frozen for up to three days.